gitisz/tofu-xen-k3s/README.md

 This capability enables you to expose your K3S apps to your external network's subnet.

-Additionally, when paired with [cert-manager](https://cert-manager.io/docs/), you can configure `IngressRoute`s with Traefik to expose trusted certificate issued by Let's Encrypt.
+Additionally, when paired with [cert-manager](https://cert-manager.io/docs/), you can configure `IngressRoute`(s) with Traefik to expose a trusted certificate issued by Let's Encrypt.

-**NOTE**: _The Traefik configuration files provided assume [cert-manager](https://cert-manager.io/docs/) is installed.
-You must define the `with_traefik` variable to `true` to install Traefik onto the cluster._

 **NOTE**: _The Traefik configuration requires at least 1 agent node._